Dreaming381/Latios-Framework-Documentation/Transforms/README.md

 -   Compatibility with many other packages outside of the Latios Framework is currently broken.
 Support is planned, but requires discussion and participation from the community.
+-   The Entities Hierarchy does not show hierarchy relationships for closed subscenes.

 ## Near-Term Roadmap